 Like smoking and tobacco products, excessive alcohol consumption has been linked to a number of chronic diseases and health-related concerns.
 But then again, there are studies that suggest certain preventive health benefits, like the popular idea that an occasional (or even daily) glass of wine provides antioxidants and can guard against heart disease.
 So which is it?

 Generally speaking, drinking in moderation is acceptable as preventive health behavior, with “moderation” being the keyword.
 Men should limit alcohol consumption to two drinks a day, while women should stick to just one.

 Maintaining a Healthy Body Weight

 Although “Eating a Healthy Diet” isn’t specifically one of the five preventive health measures, it’s certainly implied with this call to maintain a healthy weight.
-Seniors (and adults in general) are urged to work in partnership with a doctor or dietary specialist to measure and monitor body mass index (BMI), which is largely used to determine whether their weight can be considered in the “healthy range” given their height and perhaps other factors.
+Seniors (and adults in general) are urged to work in partnership with a doctor or dietary specialist to measure and monitor body mass index (BMI), which is largely used to determine whether your weight can be considered in the “healthy range” given your height and perhaps other factors.